sirixdb/sirixdb.github.io/docs/concepts.md

 The page structure is heavily inspired by the operating system ZFS.
 We used some of the ideas to store and version data on a sub-file level.
 We'll see that Marc Kramis developed a novel sliding snapshot algorithm to version data pages based on observed shortcomings of versioning approaches from backup systems.

 ### Tree-structure
 SirixDB stores `databases`, that is, collections of `resources`.
 Resources are the equivalent unit to relations/tables in relational database systems.
 A resource typically is a JSON or XML file stored in SirixDBs binary tree-encoding.
+The following figure depicts constructing a JSON tree by parsing the input JSON string and creating fine-grained nodes.

 <a href="https://raw.githubusercontent.com/sirixdb/sirixdb.github.io/master/images/sirix-json-tree-encoding.png">
 <img src="/images/sirix-json-tree-encoding.png" align="center" width="100%" style="text-decoration: none"></a>

-Here a JSON tree is constructed by parsing the input JSON string and creating fine-grained nodes.

-**Each node and revision in SirixDB is referenced by a unique, stable identifier, which never changes.** A simple sequence generator generates monotonically increasing 64-bit node IDs.
+**Each node and revision in SirixDB is referenced by a unique, stable identifier, which never changes.** A simple sequence generator assignes monotonically increasing 64-bit node IDs.
 Neighbour nodes are referenced through their IDs, as well as the first- and last child and the parent.
 Thus, the node encoding is based on a local encoding.

 ### Index types
 SirixDB stores a small in-memory path summary, a set of all paths in the resource (stored in a tree structure).
 The paths are not ordered.
 The individual nodes in the path summary are also referenced through unique, stable 64-bit node IDs, so-called path class references.
 The path summary is crucial for user-defined path indexes on individual paths and for so-called cas (content-and-structure) indexes, which index both typed values and the path to the root.